 - The infamous wild-caught salmon

-- Tuna, especially albacore tuna
+- Tuna, especially albacore tuna (caution with mercury content)

 - Cod fish